President William McKinley High School

 President William McKinley High School, more commonly referred to as McKinley High School, is a comprehensive public high school in the Honolulu District of the Hawaii State Department of Education.
 It serves grades nine through twelve.
 McKinley is one of three schools in the Kaimuki-McKinley-Roosevelt Complex Area which includes Kaimuki High School and Roosevelt High School.
 It was founded as Fort Street English Day School in 1865.
 Later known as Honolulu High School, it was renamed in memorial to William McKinley, the twenty-fifth President of the United States, in 1907.
 President William McKinley High School is one of the oldest secondary schools in the state and several of its buildings have been listed on the National Register of Historic Places.
-The campus displays sculptures by Satoru Abe (1926–) and Bumpei Akaji (1921–2002).
+The campus displays sculptures by Satoru Abe (1926–2025) and Bumpei Akaji (1921–2002).
 McKinley High School is accredited by the Western Association of Schools and Colleges.

 History

-The high school was established in 1865 as the Fort Street English Day School.
-It was founded by Maurice B. Beckwith.
-In November 1869, it was moved to Princess Ruth's Palace.
-In 1895 it was renamed to Honolulu High School.
-In 1907, it was moved to the corner of Beretania and Victoria Streets and renamed President William McKinley High School, and finally moved to its present campus on King Street in 1923.
+The high school was established in 1865 as the Fort Street English Day School and was founded by Maurice B. Beckwith.
+In November 1869, it was moved to Keōua Hale, the former palace of Princess Ruth Keʻelikōlani.
+In 1895, it was renamed to Honolulu High School.
+In 1907, it was moved to the corner of Beretania and Victoria Streets and renamed President William McKinley High School.
+It finally moved to its present campus on King Street in 1923.

 On June 5, 1938, the school gave diplomas to 1,288 students, the largest number of diplomas in the history of the school.

+Crosswalk incident

+In February 2023, McKinley High School junior Sara Yara was killed in a hit and run after a driver ran her over on a crosswalk near the school.
+The driver was charged with negligent homicide, amongst other charges.
+As a result of the incident, speed bumps, raised crosswalks, and red light cameras were added around the school's vicinity.

+Academics

+As of the 2023-2024 school year, the school is ranked #13 in Hawaii and #4,394 in national on the US News and World Report.
+The school had a 44.4% advanced placement participation rate, with 20% passing the exam.

+Graduation requirements

+As of the 2023-2024 school year, the school requires six credits in Electives, four credits in English, four credits in Social Studies, three credits in Mathematics, three credits in Science, two credits in either Fine Arts, World Languages, or Career Technical Education/JROTC, one credit in Physical Education, a half credit in Health, and a half credit for the Personal Transition Plan (PTP), for a total of 24 credits.